 Program-Specific Requirements

-The Art Education Licensure Certificate is a post-baccalaureate program designed for those who currently hold a graduate degree in an art-related field along with those who want a more immediate entrance into the art teaching profession.
-The MAT is the option for Master’s plus licensure, which requires additional coursework.
+The Art Education Licensure Certificate (AELC) is a post-baccalaureate program designed for those who currently hold a graduate degree in an art-related field along with those who want a more immediate entrance into the art teaching profession.
+This "licensure only" program, which results in a pre K-12 art certification in the Commonwealth of Virginia, is a 21-credit program consisting of graduate education courses, student teaching internships and seminar.
+(The MAT I is the option for Master’s plus licensure, which requires an additional six credits and is for those who do not already have a graduate degree).

 Requirements:

-- Goals: Statement that describes the applicant's intent for applying to your program of choice.
+• Goals Statement: One-page essay that describes the applicant's intent for applying to the AELC.

 Deadlines: